SimMigeotte/Machine_learning_happiness_2/README.md

 Course: "Data science and Machine learning", second semester.

-Authors: Sofia Estero, Lorenzo Parma, Siméon ...
+Authors: Sofia Estero, Lorenzo Parma, Siméon Migeotte

 This read.me provides an overview on the project, a more detailed content can be found in the assignment notebook.